cbou/extjs-nodejs-tree-panel-test/README.md

 * The panel has 2 Tools, one refresh and one add.
 * If you click on the tool add, it will add a node to the selected Node (or to the root if you select nothing).

-Problems
+Problem update after creation:
 ---

-* After creation, informations from the server are not updated into the client.
+After creation, informations from the server are not updated into the client.
 For example I make a POST with this reuqest:

 ```
 {